apache/cordova-docs/docs/en/edge/cordova/media/media.stop.md

 Description
 -----------

-Function `media.stop` is a synchronous function that stops playing an audio file.
+The `media.stop` method executes synchronously to stop playing an audio file.

 Supported Platforms
 -------------------